Nikolay Moiseev

 Nikolay Moiseev is a Russian Lead Spacesuit Designer.
 He was exclusively featured by the documentary series "Made By Russians" for his work in the space industry.
 He specializes in glove design.
-He is a co-founder of Final Frontier Design and currently lives in Brooklyn, New York.
+He is a co-founder of Final Frontier Design and currently lives in Houston, Texas.

 Biography

 Nikolay Moiseev has over 20 years of space suit experience from the Russian space suit agency, NPP Zvezda, and is one of the few engineers to work with all of the current in-service space suit designs, including America's EMU and ACES, and the Russian Orlan and Sokol.
 He studied a masters at Moscow Aviation Institute.